 A bachelor's degree in public relations, communications or journalism is preferred for careers in public relations.
 Aspiring PR agents may also want to consider courses in public speaking, advertising, business administration and creative writing, even if they are not required for graduation.

-With a degree in hand, aspiring public relations agents can apply for entry-level public relations positions, such as PR specialist or account executive.
-According to the BLS, most employers require new PR staff to complete on-the-job training, which may be delivered through a formal program or informally by experienced supervisors.
-Depending on the company, the training period can last anywhere from one month to a full year.
-At the entry level, training is typically interspersed with basic tasks such as filing and conducting research.
+At the entry level, training is typically interspersed with basic tasks, such as filing and conducting research.
 After training is complete, the new employee may graduate to more traditional PR agent duties, such as writing press releases and planning campaigns.

-- Join a professional organization.
+Aspiring public relations agents should join a professional organization.
 Organizations like the Public Relations Society of America (PRSA) and the International Association of Business Communicators (IABC) offer their members career development tools like training and networking opportunities.
-Joining such an organization may help aspiring public relations agents advance their careers.
+Joining such organizations may help aspiring public relations agents advance their careers.

 Step 3: Consider Professional Certification to Stand Out

 The BLS noted that graduates seeking employment in this field are likely to face strong competition due to a limited number of jobs.
 However, jobs for PR professionals are likely to grow with the increased use of social media, according to the BLS.
 As such, demonstrating proficiency in social media tools can give PR agents a competitive advantage in getting hired or promoted.
 The National Social Media Institute offers the Social Media Strategist (SMS) credential to candidates who pass an exam.
 To qualify for the SMS exam, candidates must have an associate's degree or at least 2 years of experience in a related field.